-Semperflorens begonias, commonly called wax begonias, are one of the most popular bedding plants in the Western world.
+Semperflorens begonias, commonly called wax begonias, are one of the most popular bedding plants in landscaping.
 Innumerable flats of these sturdy plants are poked into the soil every spring to create lush beds of flowers.
 The reasons for this heavy use are obvious—they're a durable, ever-blooming plant that provides sweeping color in single or double blooms.

 While most people think of these exclusively as outdoor plants, in reality, they also make excellent indoor plants.
 Wax begonias are not merely annuals.
 In reality, they are a perennial shrub that grows to respectable size and flowers readily.